atgatt/atgatt-backend/README.md

 ### Notes
 - CrashTested is hosted on AWS using Elastic Beanstalk using a web role and a worker role.
 A `Procfile` for each role (two separate files found in ./api and ./worker) controls how the service is started once it's deployed to EB.
-- Elastic Beanstalk expects the API to run on port 5000 by default and the worker to run on port 80 by default, so do not change `server.go` to have it point to a different port.
+- Elastic Beanstalk expects the API and worker to run on port 5000 by default, so do not change `server.go` to have it point to a different port.